-I study the dynamics of consumer choices in response to short-term subsidies.
-I exploit spatial variation in exposure to subsidies which induced consumers to use a matching platform for sanitation services in Dakar, Senegal.
+I study the dynamics of household adoption of a public service in response to short-term subsidies.
+I exploit spatial variation in exposure to subsidies which induced consumers to use a publicly-provided matching platform for sanitation services in Dakar, Senegal.
 Using platform administrative data, I show that neighborhoods exposed to short-term subsidies are significantly more likely to use the platform after subsidies end, but this effect declines gradually to zero over time.
 Following a subsequent city-wide subsidy campaign, increased adoption re-emerges in previously-subsidized neighborhoods.
 I explore within-neighborhood spillovers as a mechanism and show that a substantial fraction of increased long-run adoption comes from new users.

-Keywords: Technology adoption, matching platforms, environmental quality, urban sanitation, subsidies, development
+Keywords: Technology adoption, environmental quality, urban sanitation, subsidies, development, public services